bghani/xcapi/README.md

-# xc-dl: Xeno-canto Downloader
+# xcapi: Xeno-canto API

-A Python package for downloading wildlife recordings from the [Xeno-canto](https://xeno-canto.org) API.
+A Python package for downloading animal sound recordings from the [Xeno-canto](https://xeno-canto.org) API.

 ## Features